vundev/appfire-ui-task/README.md

-# Forge Hello World
+# Forge UIKit app

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in TypeScript that displays all linked bugs to a Jira issue in the issue panel.
+The bug links are put in a datagrid.
+Each link can be deleted.
+The priority and status columns are sorted based on the jira order configuration.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.